-The total amount of Emergency Financial Aid Grants distributed to students under Section 18004(a)(1) of the CARES ACT is: $707,800 as of July 7, 2020.
+The total amount of Emergency Financial Aid Grants distributed to students under Section 18004(a)(1) of the CARES ACT is $794,402, as of December 31, 2020.

-- were enrolled in classes on March 27
+- Were enrolled in classes on March 27, 2020.

-- had submitted a FAFSA
+- Had submitted a FAFSA.

-- had institutionally determined annualized family contributions under $35,001
+- Had institutionally determined annualized family contributions under $35,001.

-- had received institutional grant funding.
+- Had received institutional grant funding.

 Students with the lower family contributions received higher awards.